+Digital

+Content

+Creator

+Program

-Digital Content Creator Program 10 youths (7 Malaysians, 3 stateless) participated in an 18-month program, acquiring content creation skills and practical experience.
+10 youths (7 Malaysians, 3 stateless) participated in an 18 -month program, acquiring content creation skills and practical experience.
 In total so far, they have produced 32 videos.
 The videos have generated 333k views in total and garnered 1.43k subscribers on Youtube.
 Through Social Media Monetisation, the videos create a potential sustainable additional income stream for the youth.
 One of the short films have won the 'Kinabalu Awards' at the Kota Kinabalu International Film Festival.

 Section 2 - Student-led Initiatives: Applying Skills as Changemakers

-Gotong -Royong 34 Iskul students led the project with having 3 objectives in mind; providing more bins in common area, building more awareness on the consequences of littering, and also regular clean-up session that saw 490kg being brought out from Omadal Island.
+Gotong -Royong 34 Iskul students led the project having 3 objectives in mind; providing more bins in common areas, building awareness on the consequences of littering, and regular clean-up sessions that saw 490kg brought out of Omadal Island.

-Marine Corner 9 students built a marine awareness corner outside Pondok Iskul to educate and share with the wider community of Omadal Island on the material that they have learned from the Marine Stewarship program.
+Marine Corner 9 students built a marine awareness corner outside Pondok Iskul to educate and share with the wider community of Omadal Island, the material that they learn from the Marine Stewardship program.